 IN THE CIRCUIT COURT FOR BALTIMORE CITY, MARYLAND

 CASE NO.: 24-C-08-009564Certificate of Good Faith Attempts to Resolve Discovery Dispute

 The undersigned counsel for the Plaintiff certifies that counsel for the above parties have been unable to reach an agreement concerning this dispute, and as reasons, state:

-- That on April 6, 2013, the attorney representing the Plaintiff in this car accident claim requested that the Defendant supply Answers to Interrogatories and responsive documents.
-A copy of said letter is attached hereto and prayed to be read as a part hereof as Exhibit F.
+- That on April 6, 2021, the attorney representing Plaintiff in this car accident claim requested that the Defendant supply Answers to Interrogatories and responsive documents.
+A copy of this letter is attached hereto and prayed to be read as a part hereof as Exhibit F.

-- That on April 15, 2013, the attorney representing the Plaintiff requested that the Defendant supply Answers to Interrogatories and responsive documents.
-A copy of said letter is attached hereto and prayed to be read as a part hereof as Exhibit G.
+- That on April 15, 2021, the attorney representing Plaintiff requested that Defendant supply Answers to Interrogatories and responsive documents.
+A copy of this letter is attached hereto and prayed to be read as a part hereof as Exhibit G.

-- That on May 18, 2013, the attorney representing the Plaintiff requested that the Defendant supply Answers to Interrogatories and responsive documents.
-A copy of said letter is attached hereto and prayed to be read as a part hereof as Exhibit H.
+- That on May 18, 2021, the attorney representing Plaintiff requested that Defendant supply Answers to Interrogatories and responsive documents.
+A copy of this letter is attached hereto and prayed to be read as a part hereof as Exhibit H.

 Laura G. Zois

 Baltimore, MD 21202

 This is the garden variety motion to compel accident and malpractice lawyers file when the defendant is not answering discovery.
 Trial judges are vested with great discretion in applying sanctions for discovery failures, including failure to respond to request for admissions.

 But trying to knock the ball out of the park for initial discovery violations is often unwise.
 Smart lawyers simply try to get the answer they need to try the case.
 But if discovery failures are ongoing - particularly if requests for admission are involved - more serious sanctions may be in order.